omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 newWizardName (W):: the name of the new wizard to be created newWizardProject (W):: the project where the new wizard will be created

-==== Miscelanous
+==== Miscellaneus

 The variables below are just for advanced use only.
-They can be used to access directly all known NED and message types, static classes for utility functions and the whole context used dorung template processing.
+They can be used to access directly all known NED and message types, static classes for utility functions and the whole context used during template processing.

 creationContext (A):: The template evaluation context.
 Provided for low level access. classes (A)::         Access to class static models.
 It is possible to access